 There is a fact of probable significance that the rate of increase in strength is high throughout the pubertal period, especially during the year in which the pubertal sexual changes chiefly occur, 14 to 15 in girls, and probably 15 to 16 in boys.
 In other tests there is generally a retardation during this particular period, the chief acceleration in height and weight occur before and after.
 The peculiarity is of significance in connection with a theory that has many supporters, that the seminal fluid has a direct effect upon strength.
-The relation is one which has been recognized from the time of the Greeks, who practically observed it in the training of their soldiers and athletes.
-Bierent has developed this law, and the facts these tables express are in agreement with his conclusions.
+The relation is one which has been recognized from the time of the Greeks, who practically observed it in the training of their solcr ab lu sti av ex are ass hiş pa:

-Pedagogical Seminary, Jan., 1898.
+1 Pedagogical Seminary, Jan., 1898.